openblockchains/austrian-blockchain-whitepapers/README.md

 What's an Initial Coin Offering (ICO) / Token Sales?

-Read the free excerpt titled [ICOs: Magic Beans and Bubble Machines](https://davidgerard.co.uk/blockchain/icos-magic-beans-and-bubble-machines/) from chapter 9 from the book Attack of the 50 Foot Blockchain by David Gerard.
+Read the free excerpt titled [ICOs: Magic Beans and Bubble Machines](https://davidgerard.co.uk/blockchain/icos-magic-beans-and-bubble-machines/) from the book [Attack of the 50 Foot Blockchain](https://davidgerard.co.uk/blockchain/book/) by David Gerard.

 > Token offerings have been around a while, but kicked off enormously in the second bubble.
 > The usual pretext is crowdfunding, but in practice the tokens are just traded on the exchanges as commodities.